TheJelmega/prog-lang/design/README.md

 Type generics can also be given a default value, which will be used as the type if no explicit type is passed.

-If the paramters starts with `is!`, this is a specialized generic.
+If the paramters starts with `is`, this is a specialized generic.

 ## 12.2.
 Value generics [↵](#12-generics-)